Skip to main content

 Joe Kelly moved to the Bay Area in October 2003 after spending seven years post baccalaureate studying the physics and mechanics behind the steel drum.

-Meet the Faculty, East Bay Center for the Performing ArtsJoe Kelly moved to the Bay Area in October 2003 after spending seven years post baccalaureate studying the physics and mechanics behind the steel drum.
+Joe Kelly moved to the Bay Area in October 2003 after spending seven years post baccalaureate studying the physics and mechanics behind the steel drum.
 Combining the latest technology and innovations, with a meticulous eye for detail, Joe produces some of the finest steel drums available today.
 Joe speaks regularly at schools and universities, giving clinics and workshops pertaining to tuning, performance, history, and culture.
 Joe has performed internationally with artists and ensembles like Pan Harmony, Panyard All-Stars, Island Grooves, Greg Pare’ Quartet, Mariachi Libre, Wynnona Judd, Burt Bacharach, Pink Martini and locally with the Napa Valley, California, and San Francisco Symphonies.
 This past year Joe performed a concerto for pan, accompanied by the 60 member chorus, Viva la Musica.
 Joe enjoys teaching music at Bahia Vista Elementary School and has been Director of the East Bay Center’s Steel Band program since 2010.

 EMILY RYAN KUSNADI